Quaggles/SwarmUI-FaceTools/README.md

 If `Face Mask Model` is set the face swap and face restore will be masked so it doesn't effect overlapping features like hair.
 If the dropdown is empty download models from here: [YOLOv8 Segmentation models](https://github.com/hben35096/assets/releases/) and put them in `{SwarmUIModelRoot}/yolov8`

-If `Face Boost` is set itr estores the face after the face swap but before transplanting on the generated image, can increase quality but results may vary.
+If `Face Boost` is set it restores the face after the face swap but before transplanting on the generated image, can increase quality but results may vary.
 A side effect of enabling this with <b>Restore After Main</b> disabled with is that only one face in the image will be restored or swapped

 Many more parameters are available if you enable 'Advanced Options' at the bottom of the panel.
 All parameters have tooltips or read through the [ReActor readme](https://github.com/Gourieff/ComfyUI-ReActor) for more info, you can also use 'Comfy Workflow/Import From Generate Tab' feature to see what the parameters are doing in the ComfyUI workflow.